The International Playboys: Biography

-The International Playboys were a fusion of classic rock 'n roll, 80s acid jams, jarring vocals, and stage showmanship.
-The band was well known for their wild presence, sweaty dimestore suits, and the wild unkempt hair of lead vocalist Monty Carlo, who was referred to by critics as "Joe Cocker, punk rocker".

 The International Playboys released three studio albums.
 Their debut, First Album (2002), was given "props for their blend of unibrow Van Halen-meets-Candy Snatchers bad-boy rock" in a 2003 issue of Maximumrocknroll.
 SLUG Magazine called it "a skull-fracturing heap of primitive rock n’ roll comparable to James Brown on crack fronting a hyperactive band raised on Chuck Berry and The Ramones."
 The band's second album, Sexiful (2004), was described in a Punk Planet review as "irresponsibly entertaining music that once outraged parents."
 Cobra Blood Hangover, released in 2006, was compared by Allmusic's Stewart Mason to such bands as the Darkness, Jet, and Wolfmother.
 Mason remarked that three albums into the band's career, their "tongue-in-cheek celebration of '70s boogie raunch" had not yet gotten old.
 A review in Maximumrocknroll stated that the album's music has "lots of deep end, unexpected tempo changes, and a lyrical sense of the absurd."

 In 2004, the band starred in the short musical film Ghouls Gone Wild!, which fictionally chronicled their grave misadventures while on tour.
 After taking a wrong turn, the band ended up stranded in a haunted ghost town, attacked by its ghoulish residents.

 In 2006, The Playboys were named Pabst Blue Ribbon's Montana Band of the Year and were signed to Australian Cattle God Records.